tim-gr/gradle-dependencies-reporter/README.md

 will also provide information about any circular dependencies detected in the project.

-In the future, the plugin may be extended to register additional tasks for a better understanding of the dependency graphs of your multi-module Gradle project.
+In the future, the plugin may be extended to register additional tasks for a better understanding of the dependencies graph of your multi-module Gradle project.

 ## Usage